 Prepare the potatoes and place them in a large bowl of ice water for as long as possible.
 I had mine in the water for a couple of hours.
 This releases the starch in the potatoes and makes for a crisper french fry.
 Drain the potatoes, dry with paper towels, and fry until golden brown.

 In a large skillet, heat 3 tablespoons coconut oil or olive oil over medium-high heat.
 Add the meat and cook until it is browned and cooked through.
 Remove the meat from the pan and set aside.

-While the meat is cooking, mix the soy sauce, vinegar, beef stock, and Ricoto Molido, in a small bowl.
+While the meat is cooking, mix the soy sauce, vinegar, beef stock, and Rocoto Molido, in a small bowl.
 If you cannot find Rocoto Molida in your stores, you may substitute Sriracha Sauce to taste.